-The different types of ‘glucosamine’ have a different purpose, or different requirements.
-Even when they have a similar purpose (like fuel), there are very different ‘heat’ (efficiency levels… as well as where and how it can really be used), and the type is vital to purpose & goals.
+Different types of ‘glucosamine’ have a different purpose, different requirements.
+Even when they have a similar purpose (like fuel), there are very different ‘heat’ (efficiency levels… as well as where and how it can really be actually used).
+The type is vital to purpose & goals.

 The same is true for most all nutrients.
 The manner in which nutrients are created, combined, manufactured, delivered to the body, and used within the body are all different.